 * * *

-1976, moved to Longueville on the birth of our daughter Rachel and did not paint for the next twenty years, as my time and energies were totally subsumed by work and family.
-During this time my ‘Perception and Magnitude’ was nailed to the ceiling of our garage.
-I did however manage to juggle time to write my books.
-A separate list of books published over thirty years since 1982 may be seen on this Website.
-A more detailed list of my publishing activities may be seen in the Chronology and Notes of New Collected Poems (Kardoorair Press, Armidale, 2012, copies expected by August of this year (2012)), While working at the Museum I had the opportunity to go to Museum and Art Gallery Conferences and art-related lectures and exhibitions in Sydney, Canberra, Melbourne, Adelaide, Hobart and Perth, and attended art-related lectures, and visit Museums and Art Galleries in all these places.
+1976, moved to Longueville on the birth of our daughter Rachel and did not paint for the next twenty something years, as my time and energies were totally subsumed by work and family, but managed to juggle time to write my books (a separate list of books published over thirty years since 1982 may be seen on this Website).
+A more detailed list of my publishing activities may be seen in the Chronology and Notes of New Collected Poems (Kardoorair Press, Armidale, 2012).
+While working at the Museum I had the opportunity to go to Museum and Art Gallery Conferences and art-related lectures and exhibitions in Sydney, Canberra, Melbourne, Adelaide, Hobart, Perth, and overseas (see 1977), and visited Museums and Art Galleries in all these places.

 ‘Loretto’, 8/4 McDougall Street Kirribilli (1972 – 1976)